planetfederal/qgis-plugin-template/README.md

 		* "Add About menu".
 Adds a "About" menu to the plugin menu.

 		* "Add Help menu".
 Adds a "Help" menu to the plugin menu.
 Clicking on it will open a webbrowser and show the help files built based on the Sphinx documents (you should enable that option as well, unless you want to manually create the help files using another tool)

+* "Menus" tab.

+	Use this tab to add menus that will be available when you plugin is loaded.
+Type the menu title and select the parent menu under which it should appear.
+Optionally, you can click on the "Select icon" button and select an icon from the provided sample set.
+That will open a file selector in the folder where icon files are stored, but you can select any other icon in your file system.
+The selected icons will be copied to an `icons` folder under the output plugin folder.
+Click on the "Add Menu" button to add the menu to the list of the ones to add to your plugin.

 * "Publication" tab.